ghc/ghc/docs/users_guide/glasgow_exts.rst

 instance of the *target constraint* ``(C ty1 .. tyn)``.
 The search works like this:

--  Find all instances I that *match* the target constraint; that is, the target constraint is a substitution instance of I. These instance declarations are the *candidates*.
+-  Find all instances :math:`I` that *match* the target constraint; that is, the target constraint is a substitution instance of :math:`I`.
+These instance declarations are the *candidates*.

--  Eliminate any candidate IX for which both of the following hold:
+-  Eliminate any candidate :math:`IX` for which both of the following hold:

-   -  There is another candidate IY that is strictly more specific; that is, IY is a substitution instance of IX but not vice versa.
+   -  There is another candidate :math:`IY` that is strictly more specific; that is, :math:`IY` is a substitution instance of :math:`IX` but not vice versa.

-   -  Either IX is *overlappable*, or IY is *overlapping*.
+   -  Either :math:`IX` is *overlappable*, or :math:`IY` is *overlapping*.
 (This "either/or" design, rather than a "both/and" design, allow a client to deliberately override an instance from a library, without requiring a change to the library.)